-2021 Legislative Priorities
+2023 Legislative Priorities

 Proactive solutions for funding Idaho’s educational system and improving workforce readiness for current and future high-demand careers including cybersecurity, energy, advanced manufacturing, healthcare, computer science, and agricultural technology.

 Development and maintenance of Idaho’s infrastructure network.